kaisoapbox/kaiboard/README.md

 ## How to Run

-Just open the project in Android Studio, and it should work!
+Add the model you want to use under `app/src/main/assets/models/` (e.g. `ggml-tiny.en.bin`).
+Then, just open the project in Android Studio, and it should work!

 ## Build